danjperron/mpu6050TestInC/README.md

 - myGpuFFT_lib.c My own static library to encapsulate the GPU FFT.
 - myGpuFFT_lib.h header declaration.

-To compile just do
-cd cpp
-make clean; make all
+To compile just do in folder cpp, make clean; make all